mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ![200%](assets/coupling-3.png)

 ^ If you were to decouple your features, then the code dependency tree would look more like this.
-Essentially, the broader the tree and the less deep the tree, the more it is isolated.
+Essentially, the broader the tree and the less deep the tree, the more isolated it is.

 ---